 Dual diagnosis refers to the condition of a co-occurring substance use and mental health disorder.
 Many addiction problems exist in relation to a mental illness, either as a cause or an effect, and this happens in reverse as well; a mental illness can often contribute to the development of drug abuse.

-Diagnosing and treating a dual diagnosis requires specific methods to address both the effects of the addiction and the underlying mental health conditions that drive it.
+Dual diagnosis addiction treatment requires specific methods to address both the effects of the addiction and the underlying mental health conditions that drive it.

 Psychology Today explains that people who meet the criteria for a dual diagnosis have both a mental health or mood disorder, such as depression, an anxiety disorder, or bipolar disorder, and an addictive disorder.
 The disorders are separate but related; the degree of overlap can be very complex, which requires the treatment to be similarly nuanced.

 A dual diagnosis is also known as co-occurring disorders.
 These terms generally describe the same condition, but there are debates over how accurate and encompassing they are in referring to those who have a mental health disorder while abusing chemical substances and/or engaging in harmfully compulsive behaviors.

 People who have an overlapping addiction and mental health condition account for a large share of the general population of people who have severe mental illnesses.
 As far back as 1996, the Journal of Mental Health Administration found that anywhere between 17 percent and 63 percent of people who were diagnosed with a mental health problem also abused substances.